 #6 — Have mentors that can help you to achieve your goals

-Screenwriters call these characters reflections, and they are there to help the hero to learn and grow along their journey towards their ultimate goal.
-This is Robin Williams to Matt Damon in ‘Good Will Hunting’, Mr Miyagi to Daniel son in ‘The Karate Kid’, and Morgan Freeman in most movies (‘The Shawshank Redemption’, ‘Bruce Almighty’, ‘The Dark Knight’).
-They usually don’t have a big character arc themselves, because they are already evolved in the areas that the hero is trying to improve.
-This is how they can know what is the right thing to do, and help guide the hero on their path.
+Screenwriters call these characters reflections, and they are there to help the hero learn and grow along with their journey towards their ultimate goal.
+This is Robin Williams to Matt Damon in ‘Good Will Hunting’, Mr Miyagi to Daniel-son in ‘The Karate Kid’, and Morgan Freeman in most movies (‘The Shawshank Redemption’, ‘Bruce Almighty’, ‘The Dark Knight’).
+They usually don’t have a big character arc because they are already evolved in the areas the hero is trying to improve.
+However, they know what the right thing is and help guide the hero on their path.

-In real life, it is important to have mentors, or people that have done what you would like to do, that you can turn to for help when you get stuck, have questions, or need advice.
-By seeking support through individuals who are more knowledgeable and experienced in the areas that you are hoping to build skills, it is possible to learn from their insights and mistakes without having to repeat them yourself, leading to a more effective learning and growth process.
-If they are able to be honest and direct in their feedback of your strengths and weaknesses, they can also help you to see the real you and guide you towards what is right, authentic and true, even if you don’t exactly want to hear it.
-Mentors can be friends or relatives, or can even be paid for or hired too.
+In real life, it is important to have mentors or people that have done what you would like to do that you can turn to for help when you get stuck, have questions, or need advice.
+By seeking support through individuals who are more knowledgeable and experienced in the areas that you are hoping to build skills, it is possible to learn from their insights and mistakes without repeating them yourself, leading to a more effective learning and growth process.
+Furthermore, if they can be honest and direct in their feedback of your strengths and weaknesses, they can also help you see the real you and guide you towards what is right, authentic and true, even if you don’t exactly want to hear it.
+Mentors can be friends or relatives or can even be paid for or hired too.
 It is why people have psychologists, personal trainers and life coaches.
-It is also why I obtain regular external supervision so that I can keep improving towards becoming the best psychologist that I can be.
+It is also why I obtain regular external supervision to keep improving towards becoming the best psychologist that I can be.